 - all medical conditions, including your lymphoma

-If you are thinking about taking cover that excludes your lymphoma, discuss this first with your doctor.
+If you are thinking about choosing cover that excludes your lymphoma, discuss this first with your medical team.

-Single-trip insurance could be cheaper than an annual policy, even if you travel more than once a year.
+Even if you plan to make more than one trip, a single-trip policy could be cheaper than a multi-trip policy.
 This is because your risk might be considered lower by the time you next need cover, which would lower the price.

-If your existing insurance company won’t offer cover for your lymphoma, you could get separate insurance from another company to provide this cover.
+Your existing insurance company might not offer cover for your lymphoma.
+You could look at getting separate insurance from another company to provide this cover.

-Searching online is a good starting point to help you to see what insurance is available.
-You should also be able to get a rough idea of the price.
+You can usually get a rough idea of the type and price range of insurance that’s available to you by searching online.
 However, you usually need to speak to a company on the phone to answer their medical screening questions.
-The final price is likely to be higher than the initial online quote.
+The final price is usually higher than the initial online quote.

 Below, we list some insurance providers you could try.
 The cover a company offers depends on your individual circumstances, so we’re unable to recommend specific companies.